Ethical Obligations in a Managed Health Care

 “Rule 17.
 Confidentiality.
 An ophthalmologist shall respect the confidential physician-patient relationship and safeguard confidential information consistent with the law.”

 "Principle 1.
 Ethics in Ophthalmology.
 Ethics address conduct and relate to what behavior is appropriate or inappropriate, as reasonably determined by the entity setting the ethical standards.
-An issue of ethics in ophthalmology is resolved by the determination that the best interests of patients are served.”
+An issue of ethics in ophthalmology is resolved by the determining what best serves the interest(s) of patients.”

 "Rule 1.
 Competence.
 An ophthalmologist is a physician who is educated and trained to provide medical and surgical care of the eyes and related structures.
 An ophthalmologist should perform only those procedures in which the ophthalmologist is competent by virtue of specific training or experience or is assisted by one who is.
 An ophthalmologist must not misrepresent credentials, training, experience, ability, or results.”